Risk Return Ratio – Risk Reward Ratio Explained

 Please visit our article How to Calculate Risk Reward Ratio in Forex for more information about the calculation.

 For example, consider that you are operating with a 1:4 risk-reward ratio.
-Ideally, it would mean that for every dollar that you spend, you will get a reward of $4.
+Ideally, it would mean that for every dollar you spend, you will get a reward of $4.
 Similarly, if the ratio is 1:6, you will get $6 for every $1 spent.
 The higher the ratio, the more will be the reward, but that doesn’t always work.
 As a single metric system, the risk-reward ratio holds no meaning.

 The risk-reward forex ratio tells you about your possible profit against your investment.
 Your capital or investment is the ‘risk,’ and your target profit is the ‘reward.’
 Here’s an example: